zengdard/fake_domain_name_detector/README.md

 Fake Domain Detector
 ===================================================

 This service helps detect potentially fake domain names.
 The model is trained on a dataset of 50,000 sites, which represents around 2% of the available data.
-It's suitable for businesses and also integrated soon into StendhalGPT+.
 Only available for .fr websites.

 Example: 'colis-livraison.fr', 'cnil-info.fr', 'antai-gov.fr', 'amendes-paiement.fr', 'leclerc.fr', 'hachette.fr'.